 : Number of active interferes in each operational frequency of the target WSD;

 The IM shall be defined based on the maximum number of active interferes in each available channel of the target WSD.
-This is because the calculation method based on equation (1) does not differentiate the total number of interferers on in-band emission from the total number of interferers on out-of-band emission, so a harmful interference for incumbent service receiver may occur.
-Therefore, although the redunduncy of the flexible margin value is smaller than that of the fixed margin value in equation (2), the value still has some redunduncy when there is a difference between/among numbers of active interferes in each operational frequency.

 There are several possibilities in defining the active interferes.
 For example, the active interferes may be able to be defined by each master WSD due to the difference between the transmission antenna height of the master WSD and its slave WSDs.
 Alternatively, one of the closest slave WSDs or virtual slave WSD in its network coverage area for the protected contour of incumbent service in the WSD network managed by a master WSD may be able to be defined as the active interfere, if the interference signal in the reference point caused by the transmission of the slave WSD is larger than the interference signal caused by the transmission of the master WSD.
 The “virtual” means here that a slave WSD is assumed to be at the edge of network coverage area of the master WSD as shown in Figure 11.
 In these cases, the transmission parameters of the slave WSD will be used for this calculation step, the reference point of the slave node should be each closest point for the protected contour of the incumbent service.

 Figure 11: Example of a reference point on a potential interfering node.
 Selection criterion of the interfere-victim reference points for the maximum power allocation for multiple WSDs